 A good portion of companies who tried to reduce the time spent on performance management have already reversed their decision.
 And the answer why is simple.

 Managing performance is one of the few ways to monitor the relationships between leaders and their team, as well as overall productivity and time management.
-This is why performance management will continue to be important for company evaluations of all kinds.
+This is why performance management will continue to be important for company evaluations.